hellatan/cache-headers/README.md

 If no options are passed in, the default value set is `Cache-Control: max-age=600`

 ## Contributing
 All code additions and bugfixes must be accompanied by unit tests.
-Tests are run with mocha and written with the node [`assert`][assert] module.
+Tests are run with jest and written with the node [`assert`][assert] module.

 ## Acknowledgement